heisenware/vrpc-js/examples/01-agent/README.md

-# Example - "Straight to the bar"
+# "At the bar" - The agent

-With Node.js being such a nice and easy programming language we will not split the example in two, but directly head to the bar.

-> **NOTE**
->
+Using JavaScript grants you full access to all VRPC features.
+This includes Node.js backend agents and clients, React frontend integration, and native bindings for C++ add-ons.
+The following example demonstrates a Node.js-based agent and client.

+## Prerequisites

-> In order to follow this example from scratch, create a new directory (e.g.
+> Create a new directory (e.g.
 > `vrpc-node-agent-example`), cd into it and run:
 >
 > ```bash